anandyadevan/report-automation-engine/README.md

 # report-automation-engine
 This project is not just about automating reports.
 It is about understanding what makes a report meaningful, identifying which components can be standardized, and designing a scalable system without losing the value of expert knowledge.

+## Repository Structure

+This repository is organized into two complementary parts:

+### 📖 Design Notes
+The first part documents the observations, design principles, and architectural decisions behind meaningful reporting systems.

+### 💻 Prototype
+The second part demonstrates a lightweight implementation that applies those ideas using Python, HTML templates, and PDF generation.

 ## Why I Started This Project
 I started this project after repeatedly encountering manual reporting workflows that required significant effort to maintain consistency, formatting, and narrative quality.
 Instead of asking how to automate reports, I became more interested in understanding what actually makes a report meaningful.